The Center for Cretaceous Studies

 even though they asked us to go away

-the official CRETACEOUSLAND! website you poor misguided soul.
+the official CRETACEOUSLAND! website you poor misguided soul.!

-You've just discovered the only LIVE Dinosaur Reserve and Theme Park on the entire planet!
+You've just discovered the only LIVE Dinosaur reserve and theme park on the entire planet!

 You'll experience Terrible Lizards that will tear you, your family, your friends, and people you don't even know, to shreds

 with no hesitation whatsoever with a devastation so severe it will actually hurt your ancestors.
 But don't worry...

 you can still pet them!

-(+/-2 meters) to present much of the same vegetation found dozens of millions of years ago - much to the chagrin of the U.S. EPA.
+(+/-2 centimeters) to raise the same vegetation found dozens of millions of years ago -- much to the chagrin of the U.S. EPA.

 We've been in court over most of this stuff for decades.

 In the meantime, we've allowed you the opportunity to see Cretaceous Period flora and fauna in outdoor Habitats as they originally

 and naturally appeared 65+ MA (Million Years Ago), or BA as we call it (Before Asteroid).
 This also gives you an excellent

 chance to contract some heretofore unknown and incurable prehistoric disease or allergy!
 See?
 It just keeps getting better

-as a last ditch vacation idea, which it usually is.
+CRETACEOUSLAND! as a last ditch vacation idea, which it usually is.

 Educational?
 Nope.
 Fun?
 Nah.
 Good value for the money?
 No way.